sher1w/sher1w/Readme.md

 **Fake News Detection for Hindi & Konkani**
 Building an ensemble system that combines transformers, deep learning, and LLMs to detect misinformation in two languages that have almost no existing detection tools.
-Konkani especially — nobody has built anything for it.
+Konkani especially ,nobody has built anything for it.
 I'm helping create the first labeled dataset for it, currently being verified by a linguist at Goa University.